Best Chocolate Chip Cookies (Soft, Chewy, No Mixer)

-I found a really really good recipe for chewy chocolate chip cookies that I’m sharing along with a few tips.
-Soft centers with a slight toffee taste.
+I found a really, really good recipe for the best chocolate chip cookies that I’m sharing, along with a few tips.
+Chewy, soft centers with a slight toffee taste.
+I love eating warm cookies, fresh from the oven, with a big glass of cold milk – heaven!

 baked stack of chocolate chip cookies on plate.